 A historic residence (1,696 SF) facing CAPLA-EAST on Speedway Blvd., the Smith House is an accessory facility for the Drachman Institute and faculty offices.

-Cannon-Douglas House space changes, problems, and needs
+Cannon-Douglas House

 A historic residence (1,143 SF) facing CAPLA-EAST across Speedway Blvd., it partially houses the Institute of Place and Well-Being and will house our new Health and the Built Environment program.